-Instruction is given in the prevention and care of athletic injuries, including taping, exercise and other training techniques.
+2 Credits Instruction is given in the prevention and care of athletic injuries, including taping, exercise and other training techniques.

-Personal and Community Health (3-0) 3 Credits This course acquaints students with a variety of topics including emotional health, drugs and drug abuse, human sexuality, the care and prevention of common diseases, body systems, analysis of
+Personal and Community Health (3-0) 3 Credits This course acquaints students with a variety of topics including emotional health, drugs and drug abuse, human sexuality, the care and prevention of common diseases, body systems, analysis of health problems and proper nutrition.

-Psychological Aspects of Physical Activity and Sports (2-0)2 Credits
+Psychological Aspects of Physical Activity and Sports (2-0)